 What are Gravitational Waves?

-Gravitational waves are 'ripples' in the fabric of space-time caused by some of the most violent and energetic processes in the Universe.
+Gravitational waves are 'ripples' in space-time caused by some of the most violent and energetic processes in the Universe.
 Albert Einstein predicted the existence of gravitational waves in 1916 in his general theory of relativity.
 Einstein's mathematics showed that massive accelerating objects (such as neutron stars or black holes orbiting each other) would disrupt space-time in such a way that 'waves' of distorted space would radiate from the source (like the movement of waves away from a stone thrown into a pond).
-Furthermore, these ripples would travel at the speed of light through the Universe, carrying with them information about their cataclysmic origins, as well as invaluable clues to the nature of gravity itself.
+Furthermore, these ripples would travel at the speed of light through the Universe, carrying with them information about their cataclysmic origins, as well as clues to the nature of gravity itself.

-The animation below illustrates how gravitational waves are emitted by two neutron stars as they first orbit each other and then coalesce.
+The animation below illustrates how gravitational waves are emitted by two neutron stars as they orbit each other and then coalesce.
 (Credit: NASA/Goddard Space Flight Center)

 Though gravitational waves were predicted to exist in 1916, definitive proof of their existence wouldn't exist until 1974, 20 years after Einstein's death.
 In that year, two astronomers using the Arecibo Radio Observatory in Puerto Rico discovered a binary pulsar.
 This was exactly the type of system that, according to general relativity, should radiate gravitational waves.
 Knowing that this discovery could be used to test Einstein's audacious prediction, astronomers began measuring how the stars' orbit changed over time.
 After eight years of observations, they determined that the stars were getting closer to each other at precisely the rate predicted by general relativity if they were emitting gravitational waves (GW would remove energy from the system causing them move closer and closer together in their orbit).
 For a more detailed discussion of this discovery and work, see Look Deeper.